Julia Black: Career

 Outside of academia, Black has had a number of non-executive and advisory roles for many organisations, including the Organisation for Economic Co-operation and Development (OECD), the UK National Audit Office, the Solicitors Regulation Authority (SRA), the Financial Services Authority, and the Law Commission.
 At the SRA, she was an independent board member from 2014 to 2018 and chaired its policy committee.
 Currently, she is an external member of the Prudential Regulation Committee and an external member of the SONIA oversight committee at the Bank of England, with the term of her appointment running from November 2018 to November 2021.
 She has been a senior independent member of UK Research and Innovation (UKRI), which is responsible for research and innovation funding in the UK, since 2017 and is also a member of the Council of Science and Technology, which advises the prime minister on science and technology policy issues across government, and recently joined the board of governors of the Courtauld Institute of Art.

-Due to her work over the years, Black was appointed Commander of the Order of the British Empire (CBE) in the 2020 New Year Honours for services to the study of law and regulation.
+In recognition of her work, Black was appointed Commander of the Order of the British Empire (CBE) in the 2020 New Year Honours for services to the study of law and regulation.